lawrie/blackicemx_nmigen_examples/README.md

 ### uart

-uart.py characters on a uart.
+uart.py echoes characters on a uart.

 e.g. do `screen /dev/ttyACM0`

+This is based on esden's icebreaker example.

+### uart_stdio

+This is a version of uart.py that uses the nmigen-stdio Serial class.

+uart_test.py echoes characters.

 ### audio